 1. Check the adapter and cable

 Before everything, check the software part of the puzzle.
-If your device has an option to enable and disable Fast Charging, make sure to enable it.
+If your device has the option to enable and disable Fast Charging, make sure to enable it.
 You can usually do so in Settings > Battery.
 Done?
 Now we can focus on hardware.

 Although there are a plethora of third-party chargers to choose from, you need to make sure that your device supports them.
-Usually, the safest way to charge your smartphone is with the out-of-the-box adapter.
+Usually, the safest way to charge your smartphone is with an out-of-the-box adapter.
 Data cables are less important in comparison.
 Not unimportant, so opting for the default data cable, in this case, is a good idea as well.

 So, always go back to the default charger if you experience slow charging or overheating during charging.
 Even though realistically, the original chargers are often charging slower and, to fast charge, you’ll need to acquire a different charger, they offer optimized charging speed and have a good balance between speed and pertaining battery longevity.

 This one is as simple as they come.
 Just switch to a different socket.
 I use an extension cord where and tend to plug in a lot of devices.
 And when I plug my smartphone next to a PC and other higher consumers, it tends to overheat and charge slower than when I use a reserved wall socket.

 Changing the power source helps me so it might help you as well.
 Hopefully, it does.